Tongan authorities are preparing as tropical cyclone Sarai approaches | Loop Tonga

 "Our relief supplies was replenished in November ... relief supplies in Tongatapu are also on standby."

-Iotebatu said the Red Cross was attending regular briefings alongside other agencies like Police, Fire and National Emergency Management Office.
+Iotebatu said the Red Cross was attending regular briefings alongside other agencies including police, and the Fire and National Emergency Management Office.

 Live television and radio feeds had also been set up, to keep locals informed about the unfolding situation.